 A UP has unitary effect across all participating Member States of the EU.
 The participating Member States currently comprise 24 of the 27 EU states, excluding Spain, Poland and Croatia.
-The UP will initially cover all participating Member States that have ratified the Agreement when it comes into force, although the number of countries that the UP covers will likely increase over time as more countries ratify.
+UPs will initially cover only those participating Member States that have ratified the Agreement when it comes into force.
+The number of countries covered by UPs will likely increase over time as more participating Member States ratify.
+The territorial scope of each UP will be fixed on grant, and will be limited for the lifetime of the UP to only participating Member States that have ratified the Agreement when the UP grants.
+Thus, UPs obtained later after more countries have ratified will cover more countries than the first UPs.
 Although it will be granted by the EPO, the scope of a UP is currently limited to EPC-contracting states that are within the EU.
 The UP will therefore not cover contracting states of the EPC that are not within the EU, such as Turkey and Switzerland.
-Although the UK has left the EU so also falls into this category, Carpmaels will still be able to obtain UPs for its clients.
+Although the UK has left the EU so also falls into this category,

+Carpmaels & Ransford will still be able to obtain UPs for its clients.